 - note that the question was asked in the ROS2 context which doesn't exploit the full DDS feature-set

-Question: is DDS useful for intermittent local communications without a fixed network
+Is DDS useful for intermittent local communications without a fixed network?

-- related to mobile devices that go in/out of range
+This is useful to cases related to mobile devices that regularly go in and out of range

-Answer: for such use-cases, the combination of ZettaScale’s DDS and Zenoh products is suggested
+- For such use-cases, the combination of Eclipse’s Cyclone DDS and Zenoh products is suggested

-- Syster project "Eclipse Zenoh" explicitly targets dynamic connectivity and allows for transparent integration with an (otherwise) DDS-based system
+- Sister project Zenoh explicitly targets dynamic connectivity and allows for transparent integration with an (otherwise) DDS-based system

 - It seems that on_data_available is triggered not just on actual new data arriving

-- When sending 1MB samples on a 'standard' ubuntu distro (18.04), latencies can spike from a typical 2 ms towards 150 ms
+When sending 1MB samples on a 'standard' Ubuntu distro, latencies can spike from a typical 2 milliseconds towards 150 milliseconds

 - Inspecting /proc/sys/net/core/rmem_max (on Linux) typically shows that such a maximum is insufficient for the intended sample-sizes and thus needs to be 'upped' i.e. using sysctl -w net.core.rmem_max=

-Answer: at the time of asking (aug/202), there was an initiative to add an opensource rust-binding to Cyclone
+- At the time of asking (aug/2020), there was an initiative to add an open source Rust-binding to Cyclone DDS

-Question: how to use multiple (network) partitions in a custom profile
+How do I use multiple (network) partitions in a custom profile?

-Answer: Cyclone allows to map logical DDS-partitions on physical ‘network-partitions’ (typically multicast-groups)
+- Cyclone DDS allows you to map logical DDS-partitions on physical ‘network-partitions’ (typically multicast-groups)

 - Although the question was driven by reducing discovery, the below reference still contains a nice write-up on how to exploit network-partitions in Cyclone DDS